yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-feb-2023/index.md

 I’ve been kidnapped by our devs, so no leaks this time.
 I promise more for next month!

-There is one thing I’m allowed to mention, recent core timing changes have reduced CPU use by a 5-20% across the board on Windows depending on the total thread count, this means better performance and reduced power consumption, especially benefiting mobile devices like laptops and handhelds.
+There is one thing I’m allowed to mention, recent core timing changes have reduced CPU use by 5-20% across the board on Windows depending on the total thread count.
+This means better performance and reduced power consumption, especially benefiting mobile devices like laptops and handhelds.
-This change is already in both Mainline and Early Access, but we’ll talk more about it and other nice stuff next month.
+This change is already in both [Mainline](https://yuzu-emu.org/downloads/) and [Early Access](https://yuzu-emu.org/help/early-access/), but we’ll talk more about it and other nice things next month.

 That’s all folks!

-Thank you Alicia for the good laughs censoring that pic.

 &nbsp;
 {{< article-end >}}